1. What is the ACA?

 - Via mail or facsimile

-16. What will be the alternative for non-English speakers or those without digital access or literacy?
+15. What is the alternative for non-English speakers or those without digital access or literacy?

-The Exchange web portal will be available in Spanish.
-Applicants who need assistance may contact the Exchange call center using an interpreter service.
-Letters will be available in the supported languages.
+The Healthplanfinder web portal will be available in Spanish.
+Applicants who need assistance may contact the Healthplanfinder customer support center using an interpreter service.
+Letters are available in the supported languages.

-17. How will people who are accessing Medicaid through the Exchange web portal access food stamps and cash assistance?
+16. How do individuals applying for Medicaid through the Healthplanfinder web portal access food stamps and cash assistance?

 At the end of the application for health care coverage, families will be offered the option to be referred to Washington Connection web portal to apply or inquire about other public assistance programs.

-18. Will outreach workers have the ability to use the Exchange web portal to assist clients with applying for medical coverage?
+17. Do outreach workers have the ability to use the Healthplanfinder web portal to assist clients with applying for health care coverage?

 Yes.
 An outreach worker may assist a client with completing a health care coverage application online as long as the client is present.

-23. How will income be verified using the MAGI methodology for Medicaid?
+18. How is income verified using MAGI methodology for Medicaid?

-Income will be verified under the MAGI methodology for Medicaid by using:
+Income is verified under the MAGI methodology for Apple Health (Medicaid) by using:

 - Automated data match